martincxx/test-todoapp-cucumberBDD/README.md

 Option 2: `grunt webdriver:test-local`.
 This executes all features in the [`./test/features/*.feature`] directory.
 The default option for Grunt run is `webdriver:test-local`.
 But you can use `webdriver:test-sauce` or `test-browserstack` based on your requirements.

+During development you may want to execute only just one feature.
+If that is the case, it can be achieved by using tag expressions.
+For example, if you want to execute only the _useFilters_ feature you should run `npm run test-local -- --cucumberOpts.tagExpression="@Filters"` .
+For further details see https://cucumber.io/docs/cucumber/api/#running-a-subset-of-scenarios

 To execute tests on `mobile device` use : `npm run test-mobile`.

 Note: Before running mobile tests, perform the requisite Appium setup.
-For hassle free Appium setup on OSX refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) OR refer [Appium Docs](http://appium.io/getting-started.html?lang=en)
+For hassle free Appium setup on OSX refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX), for Android please check [here](https://atasteofdottech.wordpress.com/2019/11/12/the-appium-boilerplate/) OR refer [Appium Docs](http://appium.io/docs/en/about-appium/getting-started/?lang=en)

 ### Config Files